AI Ideas

 Strategic oversight ensures:

-Strategic oversight doesn't mean saying no to everything—it means ensuring ideas are evaluated, aligned, and prioritized effectively.
+Governance alignment doesn't mean saying no to everything — it means ensuring ideas are evaluated, aligned, and prioritised effectively, so you can see visibility into what's working.

 Your Organisation Profile provides the context that keeps ideas aligned.
 When teams contribute ideas, they're evaluated against your:

-This alignment ensures ideas aren't just collected—they're evaluated, prioritized, and acted upon in a way that fits your organisation.
+This alignment ensures ideas aren't just collected — they're evaluated, prioritised, and acted upon in a way that fits your organisation.

 Open idea collection for a set period (e.g., two weeks each quarter).
 Teams submit ideas through Clairable.
-Leadership reviews, evaluates, and prioritizes.
+Leadership reviews, evaluates, and prioritises.
 High-priority ideas move to use case development.

 Teams continuously identify problems, pain points, or bottlenecks as they encounter them.
 These are captured in Clairable, evaluated periodically, and high-value problems are developed into use cases.